Characters: Yu Yu Hakusho Team Urameshi

 - Sphere of Destruction: His Spirit Gun becomes this after inheriting Genkai's Spirit Wave Orb.
 It just keeps getting more powerful from there on.

 - Tame His Anger: Yusuke started out as an angry teen who rebels against authority.
 By the end of the series he's matured and happy with his life.

 - Troubled, but Cute: Subverted: the only girl who likes him romantically is Keiko.
-Botan is more of a Cool Big Sis, and the human girls are terrified of him.
+Botan is more of a Cool Big Sis, and most human girls are terrified of him.

 - Vitriolic Best Buds: With Kuwabara.
 Botan even lampshades this at school.

 - Also has this in spades his mentor Genkai.
-Yet for all of their outright hostile banter, they grow to love each other like family.
+For all of their outright hostile banter, they grow to love each other like family.